pokeclicker/pokeclicker-wiki/data/Berries/Chesto.md

 | [[File:Passho.png\|32px]] [[Berries/Passho]]  | [[File:Oran.png\|32px]] [[Berries/Oran]] [[File:Kelpsy.png\|32px]] [[Berries/Kelpsy]] [[File:Coba.png\|32px]] [[Berries/Coba]] |

 ### Acquisition
-Chesto Berries can be obtained from the following dungeons.
+Chesto Berries can drop from any route and can also be obtained from the following dungeons.

 | Location	                                | Tier	    | Requirement   |
 | :---:                                     | :---:     | :---:         |